vvolkl/tkLayout/README.md

 `root-config` should be in a user's path defined by `ROOTSYS` variable) and 2 specific **BOOST libraries**:

  * ROOT 6 library set (follow instructions on `https://root.cern.ch/downloading-root`)
- * boost_filesystem
+ * `boost_filesystem`
- * boost_regex
+ * `boost_regex`

-On CERN Lxplus machine, the procedure is quite straightforward, simply run a bash shell and source the following configuration file before compilation:
+On CERN lxplus machine, the procedure is quite straightforward, simply run a bash shell and source the following configuration file before the compilation:

     source setup_slc6.sh

-On local Linux machine, the environmental variables need to be set first in a local setup.sh file and then the file has to be
+On local Linux machine, the environmental variables need to be set first in a local `setup.sh` file and then the file has to be
 sourced:

  * `BOOST_LIB`: BOOST libs directory